 Pair sharing, group discussion, journaling and more will be used to facilitate your learning.
 Our sessions are interactive and engaging.

 We guarantee that your time with us will nurture your passion for life and enhance your awareness about what matters most to you.
 You’ll discover what you didn’t know you didn’t know about expressing your essence now and at the very end of your life, whenever that might be.

-Michelle Pante is a licensed funeral director in the Province of BC and was involved with the founding of the Green Burial Society of Canada.
+Michelle Pante is a licensed funeral director in the Province of BC and was a key player in the launch of the Green Burial Society of Canada.
 Reena Lazar is a graduate of the BEyond Yonder Virtual School for Community Deathcaring in Canada and founder and former Executive Director of an award-winning, peace-building organization.
 Read more about us here.